typesupply/opentype-cookbook/readme.md

 # Troubleshooting
 - did you forget a special character? you probably forgot a } ; or something like that.
+- did you name a lookup or class with the same name twice?
 - all of the rule types in a lookup must be the same type
 - table overflow (subtable, useExtension)
 - features can't know if other features are active or not